Research Into Avoidable Birth Related Brain Injury15 Feb 2018 | Stephanie Prior

 Making England a safer place to give birth

 This new system of reporting represents one arm in the governmental bid to make England a safer place to give birth.
-Back in 2015, the Health Secretary Jeremy Hunt announced plans to reduce the rate of brain injuries suffered by infants during or soon after birth.
-The announcement on the www.gov.uk website stated that by working with experts to ensure best practice in the NHS, the government would ensure that ‘every mother and baby receives the best and safest care, 24 hours a day, 7 days a week’.
+Back in 2015, Health Secretary Jeremy Hunt announced plans to reduce the rate of brain injuries suffered by infants during or soon after birth.
+The announcement on the www.gov.uk website stated that by working with experts to ensure best practice in the NHS, the government would ensure that ‘every mother and baby receive the best and safest care, 24 hours a day, 7 days a week’.

 Consequently, and according to reporting from the Imperial College London, the Department of Health has set a target to reduce the number of birth injuries by 20% in the year 2020 and to reduce this number by 50% by 2030.